- About KC Streetcar

 In January 2016, the Kansas City Streetcar Authority awarded the title of Chairman Emeritus to Tom Trabon, the creator and founding chair of the KC Streetcar Authority.

 Additionally, in January 2016, Mike Hagedorn, President and CEO of UMB Bank, was elected chairman of the KC Streetcar Authority; he previously served as the interim chairman as well as the vice chairman of the board.
+He was re-elected in January 2018.
 Susan Ford Robertson, Owner and CEO with the Robertson Law Group, was elected to be the vice chair of the board.
 Susan previously served as secretary.
 Jon Copaken, Principal with Copaken Brooks, was elected as treasurer and Teri Rogers, Owner and CEO of Hint, was elected as secretary.

 Board of Directors